 Small Kid's Rooms

 It's a fact of life: A home's smallest bedrooms are assigned to the household's youngest members.
 But, as parents well know, young kids, preteens, and teens require bedrooms that take on a multitude of roles.
 Kid's bedrooms must provide comfortable areas for sleeping, studying, playdates, and daydreaming, as well as storage options that keep wardrobes, leisure gear, and school supplies contained but within reach.
-Here's a look at some ideas for optimizing every inch of space to create bedrooms that handle kids' birth-to-college needs.
+Here's a look at some ideas for optimizing every inch of space to create small kids rooms that handle children's birth-to-college needs.

 Be Space Savvy